 George Lucas has done what no other director has ever managed.
 He hit big in the seventies with THX-1138, American Graffiti and Star Wars and then didn’t direct again until 22 years later when he made the first Star Wars prequel.
 While many of his fans are disappointed with his constant changes to the Star Wars epics THX-1138 demonstrates that the man has directorial talent.
 There is a minimalist grace to this film.
-The stark settings and harsh lighting serves to make the audience uncomfortable, permitting us to become emotionally invested with the plight of the characters.
+The stark settings and harsh lighting serve to make the audience uncomfortable, permitting us to become emotionally invested with the plight of the characters.
 You can also see much of his future works in embryo form here.
-The robot police are a direct ancestor of the dreaded Star Wars storm troopers.
-The over reliance of technology becomes the real evil here and what matters is the individualistic spirit of man.
+The robot police is a direct ancestor of the dreaded Star Wars stormtroopers.
+The over-reliance on technology becomes the real evil here and what matters is the individualistic spirit of man.
 Although made of the lowest budget in his career this film is incredible.
 Lucas uses style to set the mood and reinforce the emotions conveyed by the cast.
-While many films substitute style for story here Lucas integrates the look of the film with his pale vision of the future.
+While many films substitute style for a story here, Lucas integrates the look of the film with his pale vision of the future.

-A couple of versions of this seminal have been available on DVD for a number of years but like many older films the studio has invested in a re-mastering overhaul to bring it up to modern high definition standards.
-For those familiar with this film you might be under the impression that such a visually starkly minimalistic film would not be greatly enhanced by the upgrade to 1080p but after a careful viewing you will certainly come to see just how incorrect that assumption can be.
+A couple of versions of this seminal have been available on DVD for some years, but like many older films, the studio has invested in a re-mastering overhaul to bring it up to modern high definition standards.
+For those familiar with this film, you might be under the impression that is visually minimalistic and dependent on the stark contrast of black and white would not be greatly enhanced by the upgrade to 1080p, but after a careful viewing, you will certainly come to see just how incorrect that assumption can be.
 One thing afforded by the extra definition is to push the juxtaposition of light and dark to a new height.
-Lucas used an excess of white almost washing out the scenes but in this Blu-ray edition details begin to emerge such as the subtle textures of the clothing and surfaces.
+Lucas used an excess of white almost washing out the scenes, but in this Blu-ray edition, details begin to emerge such as the subtle textures of the clothing and surfaces.
 The contrasted blacks are richer than ever with razor sharp edges.
-The overall visual effect just amazing with how more sterile the sets become forcing the organ nature of the characters to pop right off the screen.
-In a similar fashion the English: DTS-HD MA 5.1 audio give a completely different sound stage than before.
+The overall visual effect is just amazing with how more sterile the sets become forcing the organic nature of the characters to pop right off the screen.
+In a similar fashion the English: DTS-HD MA 5.1 audio give a completely different soundstage than before.
 The mechanical footsteps of the robotic police in the barren halls echo a loneliness that reinforces the bleak themes of the movie.

-For Extras Warner Brothers recycled from the DVD special edition.
+For Extras, Warner Brothers recycled from the DVD special edition.
 There is a commentary track that features Lucas and his sound editor.
-There is the usual ‘how well we did way back then’ chat but there were some nice insight into how Lucas made his student film into his first theatrical release.
-Speaker of which, the deluxe set contains that 15 minute short for comparison.
+There is the usual ‘how well we did way back then’ chat, but there was some nice insight into how Lucas made his student film into his first theatrical release.
+Speaker of which, the deluxe set contains that 15 minutes short for comparison.
 The deluxe also has several rather interesting featurettes.
 A Legacy of Filmmakers: The Early Years of American Zoetrope Documentary demonstrates that Lucas started his career with a true love of the media.
-There is also a typical making of featurette and on the bald look of the characters.
-No matter how recent decisions have affected your view of Lucas this is a film for every serious collection.
+There is also a typical making-of featurette and on the bald look of the characters.
+No matter how recent decisions have affected your view of Lucas, this is a film for every serious collection.